John P. Hale: Anti-slavery governing coalition

 In the face of an apparently invincible Democratic majority, Hale set out to win New Hampshire over to the anti-slavery cause.
 He addressed meetings in every town and village in the state, carrying on a remarkable campaign known as the "Hale Storm of 1845," which included a June 5, 1845 debate between Pierce and Hale at the North Church in Concord.
 In 1846, Hale was able to use New Hampshire's unusual electoral rules to his advantage.
 Under the state constitution, candidates for Governor and State Senate required a majority of the vote to win; if no candidate won a majority, the General Court would pick among the top two candidates.

 The strong performance of the anti-slavery Free Soil Party resulted in no majority winner in the 1846 gubernatorial election or in seven out of twelve State Senate seats.
-Accordingly, Hale's coalition of Whigs, Liberty Party members and Independent Democrats were able to join together to win control of state government after the election.
+Accordingly, Hale's coalition of Whigs, Liberty Party members and Independent Democrats were able to join to win control of state government after the election.
 The coalition selected seven Whig candidates to fill the State Senate vacancies, ensuring coalition control of the chamber.
 It then elected Whig Anthony Colby as Governor (despite him winning just 32% of the vote to Democrat Jared W. Williams's 48%), Liberty Party member Joseph Cilley to a vacancy in the U.S. Senate, and Hale as Speaker of the State House.
 When Cilley's term expired in 1847, Hale was elected as his successor.